 Codec vs. Container: Encoder Settings for Live Streaming

-Live streaming video content is becoming more prominent in the professional world.
+Live-streaming video content is becoming more prominent in the professional world.
 Businesses are incorporating videos for sales, marketing, training, and more.

 People with little to no broadcasting experience are diving headfirst into the world of online video, not realizing how technologically complex this topic is.
 That’s why we’ve made it our mission to break down the more technical aspects of video broadcasting.

-One thing that confuses new broadcasters off is encoding.
+One thing that confuses new broadcasters is encoding.
 This is an essential process for professional broadcasting, so it’s important to understand it from the get-go.

 In this post, we’re going to cover what video encoding is before we dive into two key components: codecs and containers.
 We will break down examples of each and compare these two encoding aspects.